gatsbyjs/gatsby/README.md

 ### Contributing to Gatsby v2

-We are currently only accepting bug fixes for Gatsby v2.
-No new features will be accepted.
+The maintenance window for Gatsby v2 closes on April 1, 2021.

+- During this maintenance window, we will continue to address reported bugs in Gatsby v2.
+- After this maintenance window, we will only accept critical security updates for Gatsby v2, and feature requests will be considered for Gatsby V3

 ## 📝 License